Welcome! Siyakwemukela! Welkom! Kamohelo!

 We also seek to raise our society’s awareness of conditions in these areas.

-Founded in 2004, Clowns Without Borders South Africa has implemented more than 500 interventions with performances and residencies for over 210,000 children and caregivers.
-Countries where we have worked include South Africa, Lesotho, Swaziland, Botswana, Israel/Palestine, Lebanon, Southern Sudan, and Ethiopia.
+Founded in 2004, Clowns Without Borders South Africa has implemented more than 600 interventions with performances and arts-based workshops for over 314,000 children and families.

 CWB-South Africa maintains a spirit of peace, joy, compassion and loving kindness in all of our endeavors.